Resilient Distributed Estimation Through Adversary Detection: Numerical Examples

-We randomly select $50$ agents, indicated by the red diamonds in Figure~\ref{fig: network}, to be equipped with sensors that measure the $z$ component of the target location.
-The remaining agents, indicated by the black dots, are equipped with sensors that measure the $x$ and $y$ components of the target location.
-Additive measurement noise affects all agents' sensors, and, in each time step, Euclidean norm of the measurement noise is upper bounded by $B = 0.03$.
-The agent models are locally unobservable and globally observable.
-In our simulations, we will consider some subsets of the red diamond agents to be adversarial, and, when generating the communication network, we also ensure that the graph induced by the black dot agents is connected.
+We randomly select $160$ agents, indicated by the red diamonds in Figure~\ref{fig: network}, to be equipped with sensors that measure the $z$ component of the target location.
+For such agents, we have The remaining agents, indicated by the black dots, are equipped with sensors that measure the $x$ and $y$ components of the target location.
+For such agents, we have Additive measurement noise affects all agents' sensors.
+The measurement noise for every agent $n$, $w_n(t)$, is an i.i.d. sequence of Gaussian random variables with mean $0$ and covariance $\sigma^2 I_{p_n}$, where $p_n$ is the dimension of the measurement $y_n(t)$.
+For our numerical examples, we use the covariance value $\sigma^2 = 60$.
+The local signal-to-noise ratio (SNR) is $11$~dB.